I am obsessed with vintage Yamaha amplifiers

 While learning how to solder without causing a major fire and third-degree burns, I set about cleaning switches and potentiometers (pots for short).
 Servisol 10 was my go-to in the past, which did okay.

-Annoyingly, Deoxit D5/F5 does not come out well using the supplied red tube, but I suspect it will last years.
+Annoyingly, Deoxit D5/F5 does not come out well using the supplied red tube/straw, but I suspect it will last years.
 Just aim it in the pot holes (not of the tarmac variety) and keep some kitchen roll or a microfibre cloth under to catch wayward drips.

 Removing the associated PCB is easy as two comically long screws hold the heatsink in place.
 There are, however, various cables at the bottom that are short and un-pluggable.
 I should have better luck with the heatsink detached.

-Welcoming the MX-1 and CR-800 vintage Yamaha amplifiers
+Yamaha MX-1 and CR-800 vintage amplifiers

 Yamaha MX-1 vintage amplifier internals